paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-029-home-mortgage-disclosure.md

   (B) in the case of a request made after March 1 of the succeeding year, before the end of the 30-day period beginning on the date the request is made.

-(6) **Retention of information** — Notwithstanding subsection (c) of this section, the loan application register information described in paragraph (1) for any year shall be maintained and made available, upon request, for 3 years after the close of the 1st year during which such information is required to be maintained and made available.
+(6) **Retention of information** — Notwithstanding subsection (c), the loan application register information described in paragraph (1) for any year shall be maintained and made available, upon request, for 3 years after the close of the 1st year during which such information is required to be maintained and made available.

 (7) **Minimizing compliance costs** — In prescribing regulations under this subsection, the Bureau shall make every effort to minimize the costs incurred by a depository institution in complying with this subsection and such regulations.